 Many believers today are baffled, bewildered, frustrated, stranded and stuck at the threshold or gate of their destiny because they set, fix or focus their eyes and minds only on their present overwhelming challenges or circumstances rather than on the Lord Jesus and what He has accomplished for them through His finished work.

 Beloved, fixing your eyes on your “swollen Jordan River” will only flood your soul with a torrent of fear, doubt, discouragement and hopelessness.

-But, fixing your eyes on the Lord Jesus and the victory He has won for you and given to you through His cross will unleash upon your soul the divine understanding, wisdom, faith, courage, boldness, joy, hope and comfort that will make you cross over any swollen Jordan triumphantly into your Promised Land.
+But, fixing your eyes on the Lord Jesus and the victory He has won for you and given to you will unleash upon your soul the divine understanding, wisdom, faith, courage, boldness, joy, hope and comfort that will make you cross over any swollen Jordan triumphantly into your Promised Land.

 Look to the Lord Jesus today and everyday of your life!

 Prayer: My Dear Heavenly Father, I choose to set, fix and focus my eyes and mind only on the Lord Jesus Christ, so that I may know the way by which I must go through the storms of life to my Promised Land.
 Dear Holy Spirit, teach and help me daily to do this, in Jesus’ name.
 Amen.